Meadowsweet

 Botanical name: Filipendula ulmaria

-Folk names: Queen-of-the-meadows, meadsweet
+Folk names: Queen-of-the-meadows, sweet hay

 Type: Perennial

-Flowers: June to September
+Flowers: June to July

 Donate seeds to Exeter Seed Bank